BrentWebEU/BluetoothInterceptor/DEVICE_SCANNING.md

-# Device Scanning Feature
+# Device Scanning and Auto-Pairing Feature

 ## Overview

-The interceptor now supports automatic Bluetooth device discovery, allowing you to scan for nearby devices and select them interactively instead of manually finding MAC addresses.
+The interceptor now supports:
+1. **Automatic Bluetooth device discovery** - Scan for nearby devices and see their MAC addresses and names
+2. **Interactive device selection** - Choose devices from a visual list instead of typing MAC addresses
+3. **Automatic pairing** - No need to manually run bluetoothctl commands; pairing happens automatically

 ## What Was Added